owre/Win10-Initial-Setup-Script/README.md

+# ⚠️ This repository is no longer maintained.

+I have completely moved away from Windows with no intention to maintain this further.
+Curious to explore alternatives yourself?
+I can recommend [Linux Mint](https://linuxmint.com/) if you like a beginner friendly introduction to Linux 🐧️

+---

 This is the great work originally created and maintained by [Disassembler0](https://github.com/Disassembler0).
 Since the original [repo](https://github.com/Disassembler0/Win10-Initial-Setup-Script) has been archived - which I am a regular user of - I decided to clone it with the ambition of maintaining and improving it further.

 &nbsp;